Cardio Kickboxing: What It Is and Is It Good for You?

 Aerobic exercise, also known as cardio, has become increasingly popular in recent years and is now one of the most popular ways of exercising around the world.
 Aerobic or cardio exercising is based on the aerobic energy-generating process, which refers to the utilisation of oxygen to meet our body’s energy demands via aerobic metabolism.
 Although it boomed in recent years, the idea itself is about a century old.

-In this article we will walk you through what cardio kickboxing consists of, how do cardio kickboxing training sessions look like, are they right for you, and what will you get if you decide to start doing cardio kickboxing.
+In this article, we will walk you through what cardio kickboxing, aka muay thai, consists of, what cardio kickboxing training sessions look like, whether they are right for you, and what you will get if you decide to start doing cardio kickboxing.

 Brief History of Cardio Exercises and Their Importance

-British physiologist Archibald Hill introduced the concepts of maximal oxygen intake back in 1922 and was crucial for understating the metabolism of human muscles; Hill, together with German physician Otto Meyerhof, shared the Nobel Prize in Physiology or Medicine that same year.
+British physiologist Archibald Hill introduced the concept of maximal oxygen intake back in 1922, and it was crucial for understating the metabolism of human muscles; Hill, together with German physician Otto Meyerhof, shared the Nobel Prize in Physiology or Medicine that same year.
 The concept became so popular that many scientists and universities around the world soon started doing measurements based on it.

 World War II put things on hold for several years, but individualistic outdoor exercise, like jogging, started becoming popular right after the war and there was a so-called “running boom” during the 70s, inspired by the rising popularity of the Olympic Games.

-This practically coincided with the development of aerobics, that started during the 60s and reached its peak during the 80s, when Jane Fonda’s globally known exercise videos popularised the discipline and brought it to homes around the world.
+This practically coincided with the development of aerobics, which started during the ’60s and reached its peak during the 80s, when Jane Fonda’s globally known exercise videos popularised the discipline and brought it to homes around the world.

 What Is Cardio Kickboxing?